Summary

 Table of contents

-- How to Value a Small Business
+- How to Value a Small Business for Sale

 - Why should I have my small business appraised?

-- Business Valuation Methods
+- Small Business Valuation Methods

 - Reasons for a Business Valuation

-Business Valuation Methods
+Small Business Valuation Methods

 The Importance of a Small Business Appraisal

 Following the pandemic uncertainty that first impacted the market in 2020, small businesses are now selling at record prices.
-This suggests that buyers are willing to pay premium prices for businesses performing well.
+This suggests buyers are willing to pay premium prices for businesses performing well.
 This includes many pandemic-resistant businesses, like liquor stores, gas stations, auto shops, and e-commerce ventures.
 In our business appraisal of your business, we will also show how the current interest rate affects your value and what a buyer will pay for SBA business loans.

 When pursuing a potential sale, a business valuation will most definitely be helpful.
 Still, there are other reasons why seeking an appraisal to determine your small business worth would be beneficial.
+For example, to know the value of a business to set a selling or buying price for a business for sale.

-What about an online business valuation calculator?
+What about an online small business valuation calculator?

-In most ways, you get what you pay for, and a free online or under $100 online business valuation calculator are a fun toy.
+In most ways, you get what you pay for, and a free online or under $100 online business valuation calculator is a fun toy.
 But this fun toy does not give you a number that a buyer will take seriously or a bank will loan money against.
-Unlike home sales, the comparables must be researched, and home sales don’t have a business model, market share, net income, income statement, or balance sheet.
+Unlike home sales, the comparables must be researched, and home sales donβt have a business model, market share, net income, income statement, or balance sheet.

-A business broker might use one of the online appraisal calculators to determine your company’s value before going to market.
+A business broker might use one of the online appraisal calculators to determine your companyβs value before going to market.
 An investment banker will spend the money on a business valuation with market research to justify the selling price.

 Please read our article on what is my business worth for the small business owner to understand your business’s value.
 When it is time to sell your business, a business valuation will lead to a smoother selling process and a defendable asking price.